 From here I found the band’s earlier work, connected the dots to their previous incarnation (Joy Division), danced through their mid-80s europop, and happily lost myself completely in Technique and the times in which it lived.

-Cue a responsible career (and money to spend on collecting music), being involved in the formative Internet of the early 90’s led to developing the first online discographies for New Order and Factory Records.
+Cue a responsible career (and money to spend on collecting music) with involvement in the formative Internet of the early ’90s, I developed the first online discographies for New Order and Factory Records.
 All of this influenced my own need to produce electronic music, and start an independent record label with my partner Anna; whom I first connected with over music.
 Recently I was invited to prepare the discography for the official Joy Division website, and produced a coffee-table book and music archive on the development of electronic music in my home city of Brisbane.

 All of which can be directly traced to Blue Monday.